 - old-age pensions,

-- disability pension,
+- disability pensions,

 - unemployment benefit,

 - pre-retirement allowance,

 - pre-retirement benefit,

-- health leave,
+- leave for medical reasons,

-- teachers' compensatory benefit,
+- teachers' compensatory benefit.

-- parental supplementary benefit.
+- parents' supplementary benefit.

 The benefit is also not available to persons on unpaid leave or parental leave, or to persons who have an established right to an old-age or invalidity pension under the Act of 10 December 1993 on pension provision for professional soldiers and their families or the Pension Provision Act.